stevenxchung/OMSCS-Notes/CS 6750 - HCI/Test 1/Lesson 16 (3.3) - Needfinding and Requirements Gathering.md

 ### Exercise: Interviews

-_Which of these would make good interview questions?_
+_Which of these would make good interview questions_?

-- _How often do you exercise?_
+- _How often do you exercise_?
-- _What, if anything, do you listen to while exercising?_
+- _What, if anything, do you listen to while exercising_?
-- _What device do you use to listen to something while exercising?_
+- _What device do you use to listen to something while exercising_?

 ### Exercise: Surveys

-_What is wrong with this survey?_
+_What is wrong with this survey_?

 - The first question should have ordered the preferences from either 1 to 5 or 1 to 10 to give the user more options, and the user does not know what the numbers in between mean
 - The second question is doing a bad job by leading the survey, it should have an option for those who do not like to exercise